-The department’s intranet has a critical role in delivering workplace tools and services to staff across the department, which has more than 3500 staff across 80+ locations.
+In 2016, the Department of Economic Development, Jobs, Transport and Resources (Victoria) (DEDJTR) saw that the intranet played a critical role in delivering workplace tools and services to more than 3500 staff across 80+ locations.
 Due to machinery-of-government changes, staff were having to contend with fragmented legacy intranets that hampered their ability to complete basic tasks.

 The department had launched a tactical project to redevelop the intranet in order to consolidate content from legacy intranets onto one platform.
 There was also work to improve various critical applications that staff access through the intranet such as People Directory.

 Within this context, the department wanted to establish a long-term plan for the ongoing development of the intranet based on a detailed understanding of user needs and an assessment of the technical capability of the current platform.

 The project was driven by the need for the intranet to facilitate communication, engagement and collaboration across the department.

 To this end, Briarbird was commissioned to undertake extensive staff research to clearly identify business and user requirements for the intranet, develop a plan for engagement and collaboration, and to articulate the impacts these requirements may have on the current platform and the intranet team’s resource levels.